pdf presentations of the conference talks are now available

 Social dinner

-Dining at a local specialties restaurant (TBD)
+Social Diner at a local specialties restaurant "Trattoria Casalinga"

 Coffee Break